lightsail-network/java-stellar-sdk/readme.md

 ## Documentation
 Javadoc is available at https://stellar.github.io/java-stellar-sdk

+## Integrate into Android project
+If you want to integrate this SDK on Android platforms with API level 26 and above, you don't need any additional configuration.
+However, if you need to include it on lower platforms, you may also need to add the [Java Stellar SDK Android SPI](https://github.com/stellar/java-stellar-sdk-android-spi).

 ## Contributing
 For information on how to contribute, please refer to our [contribution guide](https://github.com/stellar/java-stellar-sdk/blob/master/CONTRIBUTING.md).